DSLituiev/lab-keras-r/running-docker-containers.md

 ### Glossary:
 - image -- a snapshot of a container that can be stored, transferred, reused.
 - [container](https://en.wikipedia.org/wiki/OS-level_virtualisation) -- a running instance of an image; an encaspulated computing environment

+- graphic processing unit (GPU) is a piece of hardware allowing for multiple computations of similar kind to be ran in parallel.
+Unlike CPU, it posesses one to several hundreds processing units that apply same instruction to multiple data at once.
+A typial single GPU unit is slower than a typical modern CPU unit, but multicore parallelization gives GPUs huge advantage in scientific computing tasks.

 - Keras -- a more user friendly interface to common deep learning frameworks, such as TensorFlow.
 Available as Python and R packages

 - [TensorFlow](https://en.wikipedia.org/wiki/TensorFlow) -- an open-source deep learning framework developed by Google.

-Another popular open-source deep learning framework is [PyTorch](https://en.wikipedia.org/wiki/PyTorch), developed by Facebook.
-We have installed R's Keras package with TensorFlow as backend in the Docker container.
+- [PyTorch](https://en.wikipedia.org/wiki/PyTorch), an open source deep learning framework developed by Facebook (not used in this tutorial).

 See [here](https://en.wikipedia.org/wiki/Comparison_of_deep-learning_software) if you're interested in learning about other deep learning software.

 ## Part 1: Training neural networks locally
 ### [SETUP before 5/23] Install Docker desktop software: